psxdev/debugnet/README.md

  What does this do?
 ===================

-  debugnet is a psp2 small library to debug your homebrew code over udp.
+  debugnet is a vita small library to debug your homebrew code over udp.
 It is the same method that i use to debug PlayStation 3 code, so i can use the same host tools for PlayStation Vita and PlayStation 3 to do it.

 ==================
   How do I use it?